 Jeffrey M. Aresty is the founder of PeaceTones®’ parent nonprofit, the Internetbar.org Institute, whose mission is to shape online justice and build a culture of collaboration.
 Jeff is a Fellow at the National Center for Technology and Dispute Resolution at the University of Massachusetts and a Fellow of the American Bar Foundation.
 He has taught many books on internet law and the role of technology in the transformation of the practice of law.

-Christy Leos is Project Manager at Internetbar.org Institute.
-Her work with IBO includes managing initiative projects, Web Editor of all associated websites, and running the organization’s growing intern program.
-She is a Writer with a background in English Literature, social media, search engine optimization, digital content creation, and fundraising.
-She has a liberal arts degree in English Language and Literature from Rice University.
+Christy Leos is the Director of Operations at IBO, her responsibilities include overseeing all initiative projects and operations, the organization’s growing intern program, and evaluating operational procedures.
+She is a Writer with a background in English Literature and digital content creation and has a liberal arts degree in English Language and Literature from Rice University.
 Christy is also grateful she has been given the chance to work hard at work worth doing.